 St. Francis of Assisi

 St. Francis of Assisi church is a 17th-century church located next to the Se Cathedral.
-The white facade of the church features two twin towers and a belfry to the north of the main altar.
+The whitewashed facade features twin octagonal towers with a statue of ‘Lady of Miracles’ in the center.
+There is a belfry to the north of the main altar.

 The church convent which connects St. Francis and the Se Cathedral houses an archaeological museum.
 The archaeological museum houses numerous sculptures and archaeological findings on the ground floor.
 The first floor has portraits of the past governors.
 You can find more sculptures and artifacts on the history of Goa through paintings in the museum.